apto-space/react-use-transcribe-gladia/react-use-transcribe-gladia/README.md

 **IMPORTANT**: The current implementation requires passing the Gladia API key directly to the hook.
 This means the API key will be exposed in your client-side code.
 This is not secure for production applications.

-For production use, you should:
-- Never expose your API key in client-side code
+For production use, you should never expose your API key in client-side code.
+Instead:
-- Set up a backend service to handle API calls
+1. Set up a backend service to handle API calls
-- Use environment variables on your server
+2. Use environment variables on your server
-- Consider implementing token-based authentication

 ## Examples